Protecting Your Rights in Medical Malpractice Cases

-Our lawyers stand up for the citizens of Little Rock and Arkansas and put your needs first.
-Doctors, surgeons, pharmacists, or any other person in the medical field needs to be held accountable for their actions—especially when they cause personal injury with a medical error.
-Their negligence may create a situation where you suffer from additional health complications, need more time to recover, and, as a result, may possibly need to miss work for an extended period of time.
+Our lawyers stand up for the citizens of Little Rock and Arkansas, and we put your needs first.
+Doctors, surgeons, pharmacists, or any other person in the medical field need to be held accountable for their actions—especially when they cause personal injury with a medical error.
+Their negligence may create a situation where you suffer from additional health complications, need more time to recover, and, as a result, may need to miss work for an extended period.

-With all these issues in the air, anyone can easily get overwhelmed when a med mal claim is added to the mix.
-You may want to handle the matter as quickly as possible but doing so runs the risk of getting a smaller settlement than what you are rightfully owed and could have gotten with a personal injury lawyer.
-This could mean your settlement won’t cover what your injuries cost and you’ll have to pay for past expenses or future treatments out-of-pocket.
+With all these issues in the air, anyone can easily get overwhelmed when a medical malpractice claim is added to the mix.
+You may want to handle the matter as quickly as possible.
+Doing so runs the risk of getting a smaller settlement than what you are rightfully owed and could have received with the help of a personal injury lawyer.
+This could mean your settlement won’t cover what your injuries cost, and you’ll have to pay for past expenses or future treatments out-of-pocket.

-McMath Woods P.A. has medical malpractice attorneys who have the experience and drive to help your claim succeed.
-We’ll carefully examine your case to see how the mistake occurred, the injuries you sustained because of it, and how those injuries are affecting your life physically, emotionally, and financially.
+McMath Woods has medical malpractice attorneys with the experience and drive to help your claim succeed.
+We’ll carefully examine your case to see how the mistake occurred, the injuries you sustained because of it, and how those injuries affect your life physically, emotionally, and financially.

 How Common Are Instances of Medical Errors?